The Waving Flag: DBX

 15 mm Confused General (Resin 3D Print)

-2025 update: three years on an AI is running amok, so I reworked the images in the original animated gif to "unblur" them with the help of an AI powered image editing site.
+Three years on and AI is running amok!
+I reworked the images in the original animated gif to "unblur" them with the help of an AI powered image editing site.
 I also cropped the images closer to the subject.
 I think it's an improvement.
 Progress marches on.

 Thanks to fellow Lance & Longbow Society member Will McNally I now have half a dozen 15 mm resin prints.
 I'm grateful to Will for finding time to print these amongst his busy printing schedule.